 This is a real estate site that includes an intuitive map-based search function, as well as providing an impressive amount of property information.
 And like the big players Trulia and Zillow, Homesnap’s browsing is a breeze to navigate.
 Homesnap’s feature that sets above the competition in this respect is the mobile app.
 Using this app, buyers can take a real-time photo of a for-sale house with their phone and then get all the pertinent listing information.
 With this app, they can even get property values for unlisted homes.
 Further, it is available for use on both Android and iPhone.

-One of the larger online real estate companies (and one that should be in the marketing toolbox for any home seller in Bloomfield HIlls ), Redfin strives to provide a new way for people to buy houses.
+One of the larger online real estate companies (and one that should be in the marketing toolbox for any home seller in Metro Detroit Michigan), Redfin strives to provide a new way for people to buy houses.
 One of the chief benefits is its map-based function.
 With this function, buyers can search for houses by city or zip code, and it will serve up all the necessary property data, such as home value and appreciation, year of construction, size, and more.
 It also allows for a kind of side-by-side comparison for home shoppers.